 Capel-y-ffin in Welsh obviously means Chapel on the Border or the Boundary.
-We are very close to Offa’s Dyke here so geographically it could suggest the fact that we’re on the border between Wales and England.
+We are very close to Offa’s Dyke here, so geographically it could suggest the fact that we’re on the border between Wales and England.
 But what do you think it means?”

-“Well there are all kind of boundaries which subsist here.
+“Well there are all kinds of boundaries which subsist here.
 It’s a border place between England and Wales and many other types of border.
 But the most significant border is the one between this world and the next.

 It’s a place of possibility.
-It’s a place where you can breather more deeply.
+It’s a place where you can breathe more deeply.
 It’s a place where understanding happens.
 There is mystery here.
 Capel-y-ffin is as some people call it a thin place, a place where the diaphanous membrane between this world and the next meet.

 There is something very significant about this place and hence the very significant people who have been attracted here.”